-The Editors are: Professor Felicity Callard, Durham University, [Editor-in-Chief], Dr Rhodri Hayward (Queen Mary University of London), Dr Angus Nicholls (Queen Mary University of London) and Dr Chris Renwick (University of York).
-Dr Chris Millard (University of Sheffield) is the Book Reviews Editor and Dr Des Fitzgerald (Cardiff University) is the Web and Social Media Editor of the journal’s para-site Histhum.com.
+The Editors are: Professor Felicity Callard (University of Glasgow) [Editor-in-Chief], Dr Rhodri Hayward (Queen Mary University of London), Dr Sarah Marks (Birkbeck, University of London), Dr Chris Millard (University of Sheffield), Dr Amanda Rees (University of York), and Professor Chris Renwick (University of York).
+Dr Hannah Proctor (University of Strathclyde) is the Book Reviews Editor and the Web and Social Media Editor of the journal's para-site Histhum.com

 The editors come from a range of disciplines - geography, history, German/ comparative literature, sociology - and all have strong cross-disciplinary interests.
 They continue the journal's rigorous interdisciplinary investigation of the human condition.
 Their incoming editorials can be read here and here.

 Regular Special Issues